L-Carslake/Carslake-Website/content/authors/lawrence/_index.md

 education:
   courses:
-  - course: Masters in Electronic Engineering with Communications
+  - course: 1st Class Masters in Electronic Engineering with Communications (MEng Hons)
     institution: The University of Sheffield
     year: 2019